Arktonlohan/Arktonlohan/README.md

 # Hi, I'm Lohan Cassiano 👋

-**Brazilian living in Calabria, Italy · Building toward Full Stack**
+**Brazilian living in Florence, Italy · Building toward Full Stack**

 I'm studying Systems Analysis and Development (ADS) and working every day to become a Full Stack Developer.
 I'm drawn to building things that are functional, well-designed, and meaningful — whether that's a web app or a road trip through the mountains.